-- With currently adopted regulations in place, NOx and VOC emissions are projected to decline 36.5 percent and 6.5 percent respectively from 2018 to 2037 in the South Coast Air Basin. - In 2037, mobile sources will contribute 82 percent of overall Basin NOx emissions. - Top sources of NOx remain heavy-duty trucks, off-road equipment, and ships. - NOx sources under federal control (e.g., ships, locomotives, aircraft, etc.) contribute 42 percent of total NOx emissions in the Basin in 2037, compared to 25 percent in 2018, indicating growing disparity between regulations on federal sources and sources under State and local control. - Area Sources continue to be the major contributor to VOC emissions while contribution of on-road mobile sources decreases.
+- With currently adopted regulations in place, NOx and VOC emissions are projected to decline 36.5 47 percent and 176.5 percent respectively from 2018 to 2037 in the South Coast Air Basin. - In 2037, mobile sources will contribute 82-78 percent of overall Basin NOx emissions. - Top sources of NOx remain heavy-duty trucks, off-road equipment, and ships. - NOx sources under federal control (e.g., ships, locomotives, aircraft, etc.) contribute 42-46 percent of total NOx emissions in the Basin in 2037, compared to 25-28 percent in 2018, indicating growing disparity between regulations on federal sources and sources under State and local control. - Area Sources continue to be the major contributor to VOC emissions while contribution of on-road mobile sources decreases.
 VOC emissions from consumer products regulated by CARB, are projected to increase due to population growth in the region.

-• Introduction 3-1

-Emissions in the base year and attainment years

-• Emission Inventories 3-2

-Stationary sources, mobile sources, and

-uncertainties in the inventory

-• Base Year Emissions 3-15

-2018 emission inventory

-• Future Emissions 3-22

-Demographic growth and baseline emission projec tions

-• Impact of Growth 3-29

-Growth contribution to future emissions

-• Top Ten Source Categories 3-31

-in 2018 and 2037

-The most significant emission sources
+• Introduction 3-1 Emissions in the base year and attainment years • Emission Inventories Stationary sources, mobile sources, and uncertainties in the inventory 3-2 • Base Year Emissions 2018 emission inventory 3-1 7 5 • Future Emissions Demographic growth and baseline emission projections 3-2 6 2 • Impact of Growth Growth contribution to future emissions 3- 35 29 • Top Ten Source Categories 3- 37 31 in 2018 and 2037 The most significant emission sources